 - Preference will be given to applicants who are rising sophomores and juniors so that the award recipient can come back to Carleton and share his/her experiences and insights into life in Israel.

-Application Process: Send three copies of the following to Jean Sherwin, Administrative Assistant, Middle Eastern Languages Department, LDC 230.
+Application Process: Send copies of the following to Jean Sherwin, Administrative Assistant, Middle Eastern Languages Department, LDC 230.

 - A letter explaining the educational experiences that have prepared you for study in Israel and the ways in which this off-campus experience will contribute to your education

 - Two reference forms from faculty (also available in LDC 230)